ADU Design Ideas: Making the Most of Every Square Foot

 I can’t stress enough the importance of determining your budget.
 ADU design choices have varying price points, so it’s important to know your spending limit early on.

-Space-Saving ADU Ideas for Smaller Lots
+Space-Saving ADU Design Ideas for Smaller Lots

 Let’s be realistic, many ADU design ideas focus on smaller footprints, which can make you think your vision isn’t possible.
 But there’s a certain art to designing for a small space.
 It forces you to be deliberate with your decisions, much like designing for a tiny house where every inch counts.
 Embracing space-saving techniques will ensure your ADU feels open and inviting, even with smaller square footage.